Cody Hawkins: Statistics

-Colorado does not recognize bowl games as part of the statistics.
-However, the NCAA does and the information is available.
-His 2007 stats including the bowl game are available here.

 After college

 In 2010, Hawkins accepted an offer to play professionally for the Stockholm Mean Machines of the Swedish Superserien league for two seasons.
 He was also named the quarterback for the US national team for the 2011 IFAF World Cup and as the quarterbacks coach for the same team, serving under his father, in the 2015 IFAF World Cup.
 In 2017, he joined the UC Davis Aggies, again serving under his father, and was subsequently promoted to assistant director of football operations and recruiting.

 Personal

 Hawkins is one of four siblings.
 His oldest sister, Ashley, lives in Portland, Oregon, and works for Nike, and his other sister, Britney is married to Tim Brady, who played at Boise State.
 His younger brother Drew played football at Boise State.
-Father Dan played collegiately at UC Davis as a fullback, and was named head coach at Colorado in December 2005.
+His father Dan played collegiately at UC Davis as a fullback, and was named head coach at Colorado in December 2005.
+His maternal uncle, Gen. Daniel R. Hokanson, is the current Chief of the National Guard Bureau and a member of the Joint Chiefs of Staff.